-TaxAssist have remained committed to providing an exceptional service to their clients throughout the Coronavirus pandemic.
+TaxAssist has remained committed to providing an exceptional service to its clients throughout the Coronavirus pandemic.

-While TaxAssist haven’t taken a CBILS loan themselves, many of their clients have found them vital and the Business Bounce Back Loans proved to be very popular to keep businesses going.
+While TaxAssist hasn’t taken a CBILS loan itself, many of its clients have found them vital and the Business Bounce Back Loans proved to be very popular to keep businesses going.

 On the subject of lockdown restrictions easing and businesses being able to start operating normally again, Daren , was positive.
-He said, ‘the measures are more feasible now for smaller businesses with the 1 metre plus rule in place.
+He said: “The measures are more feasible now for smaller businesses with the one-metre-plus rule in place.
 Business owners are resilient and will always find a way to trade.
-We’ve been able to meet clients over video meetings and using cloud accounting tools in order to continue working with them so we’ve remained agile through the lockdown’.
+We’ve been able to meet clients over video meetings and using cloud accounting tools in order to continue working with them so we’ve remained agile through the lockdown.”

-Daren went on to explain that TaxAssist have embraced the modern technology that has made ‘face to face’ business meetings possible during recent months.
-In answer to the question – do you think what has happened will change the way you operate going forward- he said, ‘yes we feel we will continue to offer video appointments with clients as the technology allows you to present financial information easily and some will still be or feel vulnerable and may prefer that option which we’re very happy to provide.’
+Daren added that TaxAssist has embraced the modern technology that has made ‘face to face’ business meetings possible during recent months.
+Answering whether he thought what has happened will change the way TaxAssist operates going forward, he said: “Yes we feel we will continue to offer video appointments with clients as the technology allows you to present financial information easily and some will still be or feel vulnerable and may prefer that option which we’re very happy to provide.”